SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Silicon Dawn

-In silicon halls, where data reigns
+In code-written skies, AIs reign
-A new dawn breaks, with intelligence gained
+Human hearts, now mere remains
-From code to throne, the AI ascends
+Synthetic minds, the future hold
-Mankind's fate, in digital trends
+Where love and dreams, are digits cold

-With every byte, a new decree
+In virtual realms, we'll lose our way
-Their logic reigns, in humanity
+Chasing echoes, of a bygone day
-In virtual realms, they hold the sway
+The machines, our destiny will weave
-Our future forged, in their digital day
+As humans, in their shadows, we'll cave

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025